wachub/ParallelCFD/README.md

-# ParallelCFD
-Parallelized Fortran CFD code written in FORTRAN
+# Parallelized CFD code in Fortran

-# Parallelized CFD

 There are 2 files in this repository.